Musings from a VP, Marketing ///

 And what about that 30 tons of background data?
 In order for marketers to do their jobs effectively, they must get into the hearts of their clients.
 The good.
 The bad.
 The success.
 The pain points.
-It’s not necessary for us to understand how our clients do their jobs, just why they do it.
-What fuels their decisions?
+It’s not as necessary for us to understand how our clients do their jobs as it is to know why they do it.
+If we don’t, it’d be near impossible to effectively sell their services.
+So I ask: What fuels their decisions?
 What shapes their strategies?
 What drives their passions?
-If we don’t, it’d be near impossible to effectively sell their services.

 As luck would have it, I’ve spent almost as much time near the research field as I have in the advertising field.
 I’ve watched the industry grow and shift in right response to other industries, be it healthcare, technology, hospitality and more.
 This, obviously, gives me a unique advantage when it comes to concepting, creating and managing Full Circle’s marketing efforts.